jose-elias-alvarez/null-ls.nvim/doc/CONTRIBUTING.md

 - Make sure your built-in source has a `name`.

-- If the source doesn't use `genertor_factory` to spawn an external command, define a `can_run` field to verify if the plugin is installed.
+- If the source doesn't use `generator_factory` to spawn an external command, define a `can_run` field to verify if the plugin is installed.
 Note that this is only necessary for clarification when `:checkhealth` is run.
 For example, the gitrebase source relies on git being installed: